menu

 Demographics

-The citizens of Harrisburg are slightly better educated than the national average of 21.84% for all cities and towns, with 24.07% of adults in Harrisburg having a bachelor's degree or advanced degree.
+The education level of Harrisburg citizens is a little higher than the average for US cities and towns: 24.07% of adults in Harrisburg have at least a bachelor's degree.

 The per capita income in Harrisburg in 2022 was $37,224, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $148,896 for a family of four.